 What is the Process of Getting a Study Permit?

-If your study permit application is approved, then you will receive a Letter of Introduction (LOI) that needs to be presented to an immigration officer on arrival.
+The process of getting a study permit begins when your study permit application is approved.
+Then you will receive a Letter of Introduction (LOI) that needs to be presented to an immigration officer upon arrival.

 If you are from a visa-exempt country, then you need to acquire an Electronic Travel Authorization (eTA).